Everything You Need to Know About Growing Oregano

-I think the Greeks got it right when they described oregano as “joy of the mountain.”
-This aromatic, ancient culinary herb, also referred to as "wild marjoram," originates from the hilly, Greek countryside, and is now grown all over the world.
+The Greeks got it right when they described oregano as “joy of the mountain.”
+This ancient culinary herb originates from the hilly, Greek countryside and is now grown all over the world.

-Perennial or annual?
-Although oregano thrives in a warm climate, it is a hardy perennial that returns year after year, without much work.
-A couple of my oregano plants are almost 10 years old, and they have withstood many a snowstorm and still continue to produce healthy, vibrantly colored leaves.
-Older plants still yield delicious leaves, but their potency decreases once they reach three or four years in age.
+Although oregano thrives in a warm climate, it’s a hardy perennial that returns year after year — and without much work!
+Oregano has the ability to even withstand snowstorms and still continue to produce healthy, vibrantly colored leaves.
+Older plants yield delicious leaves, but potency decreases once they reach three or four years in age.

 How to Plant Oregano

-- Where: Oregano is one of those plants that looks beautiful planted within the landscaping or along a path.
-It is a “garden anchor” that comes back every spring, providing height and dimension within the garden.
-Oregano also grows well in containers, so if you live in a high-rise apartment or have a limited growing space, it is a great option.
+- Where: Oregano is one of those plants that looks beautiful planted within garden landscaping or along a path.
+In fact, it’s a “garden anchor” that comes back every spring, providing height and dimension within the garden.
+Oregano also grows well in containers, so if you live in a high-rise apartment or have a limited growing space, it’s a great option.
 Oregano also performs well indoors, when given enough light and warmth.

-- When: You can grow oregano by planting from seed, by dividing, or from a cutting taken from a healthy, established plant.
-When planting from seed, plant seeds outdoors about six weeks before the last frost.
-If you are planting a cutting or transplanting a seedling or small plant, make sure the ground temperature is at least 70°F.
+- When: You can also grow oregano from seed — by dividing, or from a cutting taken from a healthy, established plant.
+If planting from seed, plant seeds outdoors about six weeks before the last frost.
+If you’re planting a cutting or transplanting a seedling or small plant, make sure the ground temperature is at least 70°F.

 How to Cultivate Oregano

 - Soil: Plant oregano in light, well-drained soil.
 Oregano actually grows better in moderately fertile soil, so no fertilization or addition of compost is necessary.
-I let my oregano do what it does on its own.
-My only complaint might be that I can't keep up with the harvest!
+Let your oregano do what it does on its own — just know it can be difficult to keep up with the harvest!

 - Sun: Oregano performs well in part to full sun, but the flavors intensify when it receives a full day of sunshine.
-Oregano will grow well indoors, but it is important that the plant receives adequate heat and sunshine in order to grow.
+Oregano will also grow well indoors, but it’s important that the plant receives adequate heat and sunshine.

 - Spacing: Plant oregano eight to 10 inches apart in your garden.
 Oregano grows up to two feet tall and spans about 18 inches across.
-If you are planting oregano in a container, be sure the pot is about 12 inches in diameter; oregano is a prolific grower.
-If you're limited on space, read this post on creating a small-space kitchen herb garden.
+If you’re planting oregano in a container, be sure the pot is about 12 inches in diameter, as oregano is a prolific grower.

 - Companion planting: Oregano is a great companion plant to almost anything, so don’t worry about planting it next to something it won’t get along with.
-I plant oregano alongside my tomatoes and peppers.
-Oregano keeps away a tomato’s archenemy, aphids, by means of predation.
-Aphids actually love oregano, but oregano also attracts syrphidae (flower flies), which then dine upon the small bugs.
-Oregano's thick foliage also provides humidity, which supports peppers' growth.
+Try planting oregano alongside tomatoes and peppers.
+Oregano keeps away a tomato’s archenemy — aphids — by means of predation.
+Aphids actually love oregano, but oregano attracts syrphidae (flower flies), which dine upon the small bugs.
+Peppers are another good companion option; oregano’s thick foliage provides humidity and supports pepper growth.

 How to Harvest Oregano

-Harvesting oregano couldn’t be simpler.
-You may harvest oregano once the stems are at least four inches tall.
-I tend to let mine grow to about eight inches tall, and then I cut back up to 2/3 of the plant.
-Reference the photo above and cut just above the leaves.
-And don't worry if you think you've cut back your oregano too much — regular trimming encourages new growth and prevents "legginess."
+Harvesting oregano couldn’t be simpler!
+Harvest oregano once the stems are at least four inches tall.
+As a general guide, let them grow to about eight inches tall, and then cut back up to 2/3 of the plant.
+Don’t worry if you’ve cut the oregano too much — regular trimming encourages new growth!

-→ Tip: Want to know the easiest way to harvest oregano?
-If you won’t be drying your oregano by the bunch, and you only need the leaves, simply grab the stem about 2/3 down the length of the plant and run your fingers along the stem.
-The leaves will collect in your hand, and then all you’ll have to do afterwards is trim the now-leafless stem.
-Eureka!
+Tip: If you won’t be drying your oregano by the bunch, and you only need the leaves, simply grab the stem about 2/3 down the length of the plant and run your fingers along the stem.
+The leaves will collect in your hand, and then all you’ll have to do is trim the now-leafless stem.

-To obtain the optimum potency of flavor, harvest oregano leaves just before the plant flowers, if you can time it perfectly.
+To obtain the optimum potency of flavor, harvest oregano leaves just before the plant flowers.
 Even the subtly flavored flowers are great topped on salads.
-Otherwise, either clip as needed or, as I do, trim your oregano plants all at once and turn on the dehydrator.
-More on what to do with your oregano when we discuss the best way to preserve your harvest in tomorrow's post.
+Otherwise, clip as needed, or trim oregano plants all at once and use a dehydrator.
+Happy planting!